GunPocket/MLCar/README.md

 - `Assets/Scripts/`: Contains all the C# scripts used in the project.
   - `CarAgent.cs`: Script defining the behavior of the car agent using ML-Agents.
-  - `CarEnvironment.cs`: Script setting up the environment for car training.
-  - `Wall.cs`: Script detecting collisions with walls to end episodes.
+  - `CarAgentGizmos.cs`: Script for drawing gizmos to visualize raycasts and vectors in the Unity editor.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.